mgwebb/concourse-spring-boot-maven/README.md

 ## Create a Sprint Boot web app

-You can use [Spring Initializr] and download a Spring Boot app with the `web` dependency, or install the Spring Boot CLI:
+You can use [Spring Initializr] and download a Spring Boot app with the `web` dependency.

+Or install the Spring Boot CLI:

 ```sh
 brew update